 8. What feels like suffering and confusion now, is the foundation for confidence and clarity later.

 9. We don't have to give up all of our other interests in order to pursue one path.
-Additionally, not all of us will feel like we have a singular path or calling - There are no one-size-fits-all rules like that and that's what makes us fascinating creatures.
+Additionally, not all of us will feel like we ever discover one singular path or calling.
+There are no one-size-fits-all rules like that and that's what makes us fascinating creatures.

-Like reading about life lessons and personal development?
-Check out my earlier article, 10 Traits of Emotionally Resilient People
+Enjoy reading about life lessons and personal development?
+Check out my most popular article to date, 10 Traits of Emotionally Resilient People